Calgary radio host accuses Hedley frontman of sexual misconduct

 Anonymous sexual misconduct allegations against the Vancouver band began emerging online earlier this month.

+The group announced Wednesday night that it was taking an indefinite hiatus to "work on our personal relationships and who we are as individuals."

-The group has since been dropped by its management team, blacklisted by scores of radio stations and abandoned by bands booked as tour openers.
+Hedley has been dropped by its management team, blacklisted by scores of radio stations and abandoned by bands booked as tour openers in recent weeks, as various allegations have surfaced.
 Hedley also withdrew itself from consideration for the Juno Awards.

 The band's members have called the allegations involving young fans "unsubstantiated," but acknowledged that in the past they "engaged in a lifestyle that incorporated certain rock 'n' roll cliches.''